-- I've used it outdoors on a propane-fueled burner
+- Although I bought it for indoor use, I have used it outdoors on a propane-fueled burner with success.

 The Souped Up Recipes Wok: Versatile and Lightweight

-I've been using a Souped Up Recipes Wok for nearly three years now and I love it.
+When staying at the family holiday home, I use a Souped Up Recipes Wok and have done for almost four years.
 Mine came with an attractive wooden lid and a metal spatula.
 The flat bottom makes it versatile when it comes to heat sources.

 - It has a flat bottom, meaning that it works on electric stoves, induction stoves, gas ranges and other heat sources